jpedro/jpedro.github.io/dispatch.md

 the arguments and removes one by one until it finds a function that can be run.

-Poor man's function router dispatcher or lazy solution?
+Poor man's function dispatcher or lazy solution?
 Both.
 Always both!

 It "supports" nested command by replacing any spaces with a period `.` and check if that function is available.